Michael Tsarion: The Creative Man vs. The Destructive Man – YouTube

 This individual will be automatic.
 The media, society, the government, and all the rest will provide the scaffolding for the security required in that person, which is happening worldwide today.

-Related: Visualization Course
+Related: Lisa Nichols Visualization Program

 The saga of creative man versus destructive man unfolds as a timeless narrative embedded in the human experience.
 As we navigate the complexities of our psyche, the challenge lies in cultivating a conscious awareness of our dual nature.